Dental Implants Simi Valley, CA

 As the jawbone shrinks, chewing efficiency is reduced, making it difficult to eat certain foods.
 Dental implants can restore chewing efficiency comparable to that of natural teeth, allowing patients to eat their favorite foods with confidence and without discomfort.

 All treatment begins with a thorough exam and consultation.
-Typically, the process can take from 3 to 6 months.
-In some cases, the process may take longer because additional treatments, such as bone grafting, may be required to build up the bone so it can support an implant.
+Typically, the dental implant process can take anywhere from 3 to 6 months.
+In some cases, the process may take longer due to the fact that additional treatments, such as bone grafting, may be required to build up the bone so it can support an implant.
 The procedure and time frame depends on several factors:

 - Dental health